hatching/vmcloak/README.rst

 VMCloak
 =======

-Automated Virtual Machine Generation and Cloaking for Cuckoo.
+Automated Virtual Machine Generation and Cloaking for Cuckoo Sandbox.

 Introduction
 ------------

 VMCloak is a tool to fully create and prepare Virtual Machines that can be used by Cuckoo Sandbox.
-In order to create a new Virtual Machine one should run prepare a few configuration values that will be used later on by the tool.
+In order to create a new Virtual Machine one should prepare a few configuration values that will be used later on by the tool.

 Dependencies
 ------------